Set up local MCP

 This method uses OAuth to authenticate with your dbt platform account.
 It's the simplest setup and doesn't require managing tokens or environment variables manually.

-Only accounts with static subdomains (for example, abc123.us1.dbt.com) can use OAuth with MCP servers.
-All accounts are in the process of being migrated to static subdomains by December 2025.
-Contact support for more information.
+Only accounts with static subdomains (for example, abc123 in abc123.us1.dbt.com) can use OAuth with MCP servers.
+Follow these instructions to find your account subdomain.
+If your account does not have a subdomain, contact support for more information.

 Configuration options